bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/artifacts.md

 an abandoned asylum (Source: [Unbeleevable 2](../for-sof/unbeleevable2)).

 The label on the bottle has the text 'DCPHR-4', along with a sequence of characters: `6479bnmcxz`.
-This is theorised to be a clue to [Victor's Journal](../for-sof/carmine_interview)'s final tab, which is still locked behind a cipher at the time of writing.
+This is part of a clue to [Victor's Journal](../for-sof/carmine_interview)'s final tab's password.

 ### Grey/Silver Puzzle